-Digital Foreman showing automated warranty protection with NOAA weather intelligence
+Digital Foreman showing a weather documentation workflow with NOAA weather context

-Contractors lose tens of thousands of dollars, and sometimes hundreds of thousands, because they cannot prove temperature compliance at the time of installation.
+Contractors can lose tens of thousands of dollars, and sometimes hundreds of thousands, when they cannot document temperature conditions at the time of installation.

-Digital Foreman automatically documents weather conditions so teams can reduce warranty claim denials and keep defensible records.
+Digital Foreman helps teams document weather conditions so they can reduce warranty claim risk and keep defensible records.

 The costly warranty problem

 Two contractors.
 Two warranty voids.
-One missing piece: proof of temperature compliance.
+One missing piece: timestamped temperature documentation.

 • Tens of thousands